Credit Terms through Receivable Based Financing

-Payment terms, commonly offered in 30 to 90-day periods, provide clients with short-term trade credit, determining when clients will pay their invoices.
+The payment terms, which are commonly offered in 30 to 90-day periods will provide clients with short-term trade credit.
+As a result, this term will determine when clients will pay their invoices.
 Payment terms are often accompanied by a notice dictating the days the client has to pay the invoice.
-Commonly fixed in the following format: Due in Net N Days,” where ‘N’ accounts for the number of days.
+These payment terms are commonly fixed in this format; where the Due in Net N Days and where ‘N’ accounts for the number of days.

 Examples of payment terms include: